top of page

 The verb 'utter,' stemming from its root word 'utterus,' can trace its origins to Old English and Germanic languages.
 The word 'utter' has its roots in the Old English term 'ūtian,' which meant 'to put out' or 'to speak.'
 It is also related to the Old High German word 'ūzzan,' meaning 'to speak.'
 Over time, 'utter' evolved to represent the act of articulating or producing sounds or vocalizations, typically in the form of spoken words.
 This transformation in meaning reflects the natural development of language as it adapts and evolves to meet the communication needs of its speakers.

-Quiz: Find the meaning of utter
+Quiz: Find the meaning of the verb utter:

 Try Again!